Boysona/Download-Bot/README.md

- Download-Bot
- Here’s a clean README.md in English for your Telegram bot:

-⸻

 Telegram Video Downloader Bot

-Short Description
 This is a Telegram bot that allows you to download videos from multiple platforms (YouTube, Instagram, TikTok, X/Twitter, Facebook, Reddit, and more).
 It is built with yt-dlp, pyTelegramBotAPI (telebot), and Flask for webhook handling.